habedi/chilli/README.md

 - Uses a shared context to pass application state
 - Written in pure Zig with no external dependencies

-> [!IMPORTANT]
-> Chilli is in early development so the API may (slightly) change in the newer releases.
-> Please use the [issues page](https://github.com/habedi/chilli/issues) to report bugs or request features.

 ---

 ### Getting Started